Towards long-tailed, multi-label disease classification from chest X-ray: Overview of the CXR-LT challenge: Methods

 \subsubsection{Gold standard test set}

 While the CXR-LT dataset is large and challenging due to heavy label imbalance and label co-occurrence, it inevitably suffers from label noise much like other datasets with automatically text-mined labels \citep{abdalla2023hurdles}.
 To remedy this, we aimed to construct a ``gold standard" set, derived from the challenge test set, with labels that were manually annotated after analyzing the radiology reports.
-This smaller, but higher quality datasetset would then be used as an auxiliary test set to perform additional evaluations of the top-performing CXR-LT solutions.
+This smaller, but higher quality, dataset would then be used as an auxiliary test set to perform additional evaluation of the top-performing CXR-LT solutions after the conclusion of the challenge.

-To build a gold standard set for evaluation, six annotators manually annotated the presence or absence of the 26 disease findings.
-A set of 451 radiology reports were randomly sampled from the CXR-LT challenge test set, and each report was annotated by at least two annotators.
-Prior to annotation, all reports were preprocessed through RadText \citep{wang2022radtext} to identify and highlight all relevant disease mentions in the text in order to ease the annotation process.
+To build a gold standard set for evaluation, we first curated a sample of test set reports with at least two positive disease findings as determined by RadText.
+This was necessary to ensure a sufficient number of positive examples for tail classes; given the extreme rarity of certain findings (as low as 0.2\% prevalence), a random sample of several hundred reports may not even yield a single instance of several rare findings, prohibiting proper performance evaluation.
+A subset of 451 such reports were manually annotated by six human readers, who marked the presence or absence of the 26 disease findings in each radiology report.
+Before manual labeling, all reports were preprocessed through RadText \citep{wang2022radtext} to identify and highlight all relevant disease mentions in the text in order to ease the annotation process.
 Each annotator was then provided with the reports and a list of synonyms for each of the 26 findings.
-Annotators were asked to select all disease findings that were conclusively affirmed positive in the report.
+Annotators were asked to select all disease findings that were \textit{conclusively} affirmed positive in the report.
 Following MIMIC-CXR, annotators could select ``No Finding" if no other findings (except ``Support Devices") were present.